“Is there really a connection between mathematics and music?” asks Kate Schweitzer in Popular Mechanics: Read more

 “Fringe’s Music to Math Connection Contains as Much Fact as Fiction” says Kate Schweitzer in Popular Mechanics

-The article was slightly reworked in summer 2005 for a publication in in Mathematical Spectrum (vol. 41, no. 1), a magazine for students and teachers of mathematics in universities, colleges and schools worldwide.
+The article was slightly reworked in summer 2005 for a publication in Mathematical Spectrum (vol. 41, no. 1), a magazine for students and teachers of mathematics in universities, colleges and schools worldwide.

-Self-archived copy of the article entitled “Mathematics and Music: Relating Science to Arts?” published in Mathematical Spectrum (vol. 41, no. 1)
+Self-archived copy of the article “Mathematics and Music: Relating Science to Arts?” published in Mathematical Spectrum (vol. 41, no. 1)

-5100 downloads]
+17818 downloads]

-Comment |
+Comments |

 Posted by Lucas Huang on 16 April 2010, 04:41 #